paulscherrerinstitute/ADZMQ/README.md

 Test
 ----

-After building, the examplar IOC *zmqApp* is created.
+After building, the examplar IOC *zmqIOC* is created.
 Follow the test procedure,

 1. Start the IOC,
    ```bash